Responsibilities of the UTA Subject Liaison Librarian are to:

 1. Become familiar with the University of Texas at Arlington's graduate and undergraduate courses.

-2. Survey the faculty in his/her subject departments to understand the research needs in the area.
+2. Survey the faculty in your subject departments to understand their research and teaching needs.

 Compiling data about UTA courses and faculty research is an ongoing process requiring periodic review due to their changing nature.
 The collection should reflect these changes.
 It is important to inform faculty that they can contact the Subject Liaison Librarian for resource requests.
 Forms for requesting new materials are posted on the left side of this page, and should be shared with faculty when receiving a request from them.